Staff Working Paper No. 854

 By Gareth Anderson and Ambrogio Cesa-Bianchi

-We show that credit spreads rise after a monetary policy tightening, yet spread reactions are heterogeneous across firms.
-Exploiting information from a unique panel of corporate bonds matched with balance sheet data for US non-financial firms, we document that firms with high leverage experience a more pronounced increase in credit spreads than firms with low leverage.
-A large fraction of this increase is due to a component of credit spreads that is in excess of firms’ expected default — the excess bond premium.
-Consistent with the spreads response, we also document that high-leverage firms experience a sharper contraction in debt and investment than low-leverage firms.
-Our results provide evidence that balance sheet effects are crucial for understanding the transmission mechanism of monetary policy.
+Credit spreads rise after a monetary policy tightening, yet spread reactions are heterogeneous across firms.
+Exploiting information from a panel of corporate bonds matched with balance sheet data for US non-financial firms, we document that firms with high leverage experience a more pronounced increase in credit spreads than firms with low leverage.
+A large fraction of this increase is due to a component of credit spreads that is in excess of firms' expected default.
+Our results suggest that frictions in the financial intermediation sector play a crucial role in shaping the transmission mechanism of monetary policy.